Keyfactor/gcp-cas-caplugin/README.md

     Program Files\Keyfactor\AnyCA Gateway\AnyGatewayREST\net6.0\Extensions
     ```

-    > The directory containing the gcp-cas-ca AnyCA Gateway REST plugin DLLs (`net6.0`) can be named anything, as long as it is unique within the `Extensions` directory.
+    > The directory containing the GCP CAS AnyCA Gateway REST plugin DLLs (`net6.0`) can be named anything, as long as it is unique within the `Extensions` directory.

 4. Restart the AnyCA Gateway REST service.

-5. Navigate to the AnyCA Gateway REST portal and verify that the Gateway recognizes the gcp-cas-ca plugin by hovering over the ⓘ symbol to the right of the Gateway on the top left of the portal.
+5. Navigate to the AnyCA Gateway REST portal and verify that the Gateway recognizes the GCP CAS plugin by hovering over the ⓘ symbol to the right of the Gateway on the top left of the portal.

 ## Configuration